Basic Relations

 IsDisjoint

-a and b are disjoint if a does not intersect b.
-It means a before b or a after b.
+Intervals a and b are disjoint if they do not intersect.
+This means that a is either before or after b.

 Condition: (a+ < b-) OR (a- > b+)